fluid-project/infusion/README.txt

       * "fluid" decorator instantiates any Fluid component bound to markup (FLUID-2375)
       * New support for removing arbitrary attributes and CSS classes (FLUID-2603, FLUID-2598)
     * Updates to Uploader
-    * Updates to User Interface Options
+    * Updates to User Interface Options including better cross browser support, keyboard and screen reader accessibility and other bug fixes
     * Many bug fixes

 What's in this Release